gcash/bchwallet/rpc/documentation/api.md

 exact fee the wallet will use and subtract that from their balance when creating a spend.
 It's much easier to just have a sweep account function which grabs all the inputs in the wallet, totals them up, and subtracts the fee from the total.
-So unlikely `CreateTransaction` the fee here is subtracted from the total amount rather than added.
+So unlike `CreateTransaction` the fee here is subtracted from the total amount rather than added.

 **Request:** `SweepAccount`